bekk/bekk-christmas/post/security/github-security-getting-started-with-dependabot.md

 ingress: Integrating security as a part of application development is considered a good idea, but it is often overlooked in practice.
 In an attempt to increase our focus on security during development, we took advantage of one of Github's native security features.
-In this article, I present our motivation for enabling Github's Dependabot and show you how to get started in a matter of minutes.
+In this article, I present our motivation and show you how to enable Dependabot in a matter of minutes.
 authors:
   - Gaute Solbu Kleiven
 ---